fernphy/ftol/README.md

 source("R/setup.R")
 ```

-You should see a new folder called `_targets` appear in the project root.
-The data files are in `_targets/user/data_raw`.

-Alternatively, you can manually create the `_targets` folder containing the following folder hierarchy yourself:
+Alternatively, you can manually create the following folder hierarchy yourself:

 ```
 _targets